libcoolsocket/java/README.md

 CoolSocket is a scalable approach to TCP socket communication.
 It can send just text, or it can send large bytes just like usual streams.
-The difference is it injects its own communication bits into the bytes delivered so that your requests to stop an operation can be processed.
+The difference is it injects its own communication bits into the bytes delivered so that your requests (e.g, stop or cancel an operation) can be processed.

 Here is a quick example: